tattali/FullCalendarBundle/doc/index.md

 The recipe will import the routes for you

 ### 2. Create your listener
-You need to create a listener class to load your data into the calendar.
+You need to create a listener class to load your data into the calendar and register it as a service.

 This listener must be called when the event `fullcalendar.set_data` is launched.
 ```yaml